 It’s not always required, but construction project managers often begin their careers with a bachelor’s degree in a field related to construction, such as building science, construction management, facilities management, construction engineering, or surveying and civil engineering.
 A master’s degree in one of these fields can broaden your career opportunities.

-Professional certifications, internships and additional courses can also boost your chances of success.
-Consider courses in building code compliance, cost estimation or civil construction.
+Professional certifications, internships, and additional courses can also boost your chances of success.
+Consider courses in building code compliance, cost estimation, or civil construction.
 Common certifications are Certified Construction Manager (CCM) and Certified Commercial Building Inspector.

-As for work experience, employers in this sector usually require several years of background in construction, including past work as a construction supervisor, project coordinator or field superintendent.
+As for work experience, employers in this sector usually require several years of background in construction, including past work as a construction supervisor, project coordinator, or field superintendent.
 If you don’t meet the post-secondary education requirements, you may be able to make up for it with extensive industry experience.

-Other helpful skills and experience includes work with specialized construction equipment and tools, using office equipment and software, understanding blueprints and building codes, familiarity with CAD and BIM software, and on-site work in a construction-related field.
+Other helpful skills and experience include work with specialized construction equipment and tools, using office equipment and software, understanding blueprints and building codes, familiarity with CAD and BIM software, and on-site work in a construction-related field.

 No matter how you get there, experience communicating and coordinating between different teams is a must.
-Project managers work as the go-between for parties such as architects, engineers, construction teams, clients, vendors and contractors.
+Project managers work as the go-between for parties such as architects, engineers, construction teams, clients, vendors, and contractors.